-This course is designed for students who in the past have received academic accommodations or have classroom grades or standardized test scores that would require specialized instruction.
+This course is designed for students in the workforce/technical training graduation pathway and fulfills a portion of the science requirements required for graduation from Elk County Catholic.
 This course will provide an overview of the following topics:

 - Matter

 - Atomic Structure and Periodic Table

 - Stoichiometry

 - Particle Behavior of Matter- Electrons

 - Ionic and Covalent Bonding

-- The Mole
+- .
+The Mole

 - Solutions

 - Gases

 - Equilibrium

 - Chemical Reactions

 - Molecular Geometry

 - Properties of Water and Its Solutions

 - Electrochemistry

 - Organic Chemistry

 - Nuclear Chemistry